Offirmo/offirmo-monorepo--2021-legacy/9-oh-my-rpg/NOTES--scenario.md

 > The character’s conflict (what prevents him/her from reaching this goal?).
 > The character’s epiphany (what will he/she learn, how will he/she change?
 > A one-paragraph summary of the character’s storyline.
+> Pixar tip: You admire a character for trying more than for their successes.
+> Pixar tip: What is your character good at, comfortable with?
+Throw the polar opposite at them.
+Challenge them.
+How do they deal?
 ### IV. multi-paragraph summary
 > Go back to the summary you wrote in II and expand each sentence into a paragraph.
 > Advice: All but the last paragraph should end in a disaster.
 The final paragraph should tell how the book ends
 ### V. Write a one-page description for each major character
 > Tip: tells the story from their point of view
+> Pixar tip: Give your characters opinions.
+Passive/malleable might seem likable to you as you write, but it's poison to the audience.
 ### VI.
 Expand your one-page plot synopsis into a four-page plot synopsis
 > This is the time to address any major plot issues and get the whole story flowing.
 ### VII.
 Expand your character descriptions from V into full ‘character charts’.